Welcome to the Artist Toolbox

 * It is NOT possible to make changes once the photo is submitted.

-* The photo you send us must be the same one you will use on other marketing materials (i.e. posters, leaflets, social media) to avoid confusion and to maintain a consistent marketing campaign.
+* As per your contract, the photo you send us must be the same one you will use on other marketing materials (i.e. posters, leaflets, social media) to avoid confusion and to maintain a consistent marketing campaign.

-* Choose an image with bright, vibrant and eye-catching colours.
+* Choose an image with bright, vibrant and eye-catching colours and a light background.
 Darker/black and white images have less impact.

 * Keep the 'action' of the photo in the centre as opposed to off-centre.